Jesssullivan/MerlinAI-Interpreters/README.md

 # EBPP
 Epic Birding Predicting Project: Predicting good birding near you

 This project is currently under development.
+# Edit: Current scoring methods are being developed in Python.
     In addition to generating "scores" in R, the backend is under construction in MySQL via RDS, and the front end with Node.JS and HTML.

 # EBPP Goals:
 # There are a few main functions for the EBPP.